JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 we call `cc` the C compiler front-end to [compile and link][article-compiling] `my_sweet_program`.

-Using a Makefile is simple:
+Using a makefile is simple:

 ```console
 $ make